Neraaz/HTESP/_sources/param.rst.txt

 - **keyword mode**: "Mode" of the substitution.
 Two options are available:

   - **Mode 1**: Changes the substitution on the "elm" keyword with compositions defined by the "sub" dictionary.
-If multiple substitutions need to be performed, simply use a tuple of dictionaries for different compositions.
+If multiple substitutions need to be performed, simply use a list of dictionaries for different compositions.
 This performs substitution according to `<https://bsym.readthedocs.io/en/latest/api/interface/pymatgen.html?highlight=unique%20structures#>`_.

   - **Mode 2**: Simply replaces the elements using the "new_sub" dictionary.
 Here, each key is replaced by its corresponding value pair.